Bartosso/LocalProxy/doc/ApplicationStructure.md

 ### OneFrameHttpClient
-HTTP client, which consumes the One Frame API. handles situations when there is an empty response, unknown error, forbidden or some proxy error.
+HTTP client, which consumes the One Frame API. handles situations when there is an empty response, unknown error, forbidden or some One Frame API error.